-- Provide a virtual deposit against damage or rent arrears,
+- A virtual deposit against damage or rent arrears;

-- Provide a reference check and tenants affordability check,
+- A reference check and tenants affordability check;

-- Offer general advice on landlord and tenant matters.
+- General advice on landlord and tenant matters.

 It is an offence not to protect our tenants deposit in an approved scheme within the time specified.